ciphermenial/ciphermenial.github.io/_posts/2022-07-19-my-haproxy-config.md

     default_backend be_no-match
 ```

 This frontend is bound to 7001, simply because it is the next number on from the External Frontend.
-The certificate is a wildcard certificate that I auto-generate with Let's Encrypt.
+The certificate is a wildcard certificate that I auto-generate with [Let's Encrypt](https://letsencrypt.org).

 The bind line is the only part different from External Frontend.
+You can set it identically to the External Frontend.

 ## Backends